 Visiting Tips: If you plan to visit a park which reopens (soon), please check out the 'how to avoid the crowds tips' within our separate park guides:

 - Our National Park Guides - Including Tips on How to Avoid the crowds - Our 'crowd tips' are crucial at the moment.
 If reservation systems are implemented, they help you to secure tickets!

 How to use the table: Click the national park name in the first column to get more detailed information about the status.
 The second last column takes you to our tips.
-The last column to the updated official NPS site.
-Always check this one!
+The last column takes you to the updated official NPS site, which you should always check!
 Please note: This list is not complete, as we cover the most visited and important ones.

 *Click the national park name in the first column for details about closures and phased reopenings

 Is Acadia National Park Open?

 UPDATE: There are many restrictions.
 Please check NPS - Acadia COVID-19 Update.
 However, the Park Loop Road and Hiking Trails are open as of early June.